Editing a Switch Port

 - 1000-FULL-MASTER: This setting is similar to 1000-FULL but designates the port as the master in a master-slave configuration used when one device controls the timing of data transmission.

-Note: Beginning with RUCKUS FastIron 10.0.20b and later, 10.0.10f and later, the RUCKUS ICX 7850-48C switch supports 2.5-Gbps and 5-Gbps port speeds for port numbers 1 through 48. - RSTP Admin Edge Port: An RSTP Admin Edge Port is a port set up to connect directly to devices like computers or printers.
+Note: Beginning with RUCKUS FastIron 10.0.20b and 10.0.10f, the RUCKUS ICX 7850-48C switch supports 2.5-Gbps and 5-Gbps port speeds for port numbers 1 through 48. - RSTP Admin Edge Port: An RSTP Admin Edge Port is a port set up to connect directly to devices like computers or printers.
 It skips the usual checks and starts forwarding data right away, helping the network work faster.
 You can enable or disable this feature using the toggle.

 - STP Root Guard: STP Root Guard prevents a switch port from becoming a root port if it receives superior BPDUs, ensuring the designated root bridge remains the root.
 You can enable or disable this feature using the toggle.